toddbranch/ECE383/labs/lab4/index.md

     - Entity name: custom_rom (or whatever you want to call it)
     - VHDL template file: ROM_form.vhd (from the PicoBlaze files zip)

-## PicoBlaze Implementation

-You must design your hardware and software implementation for this lab.

-## MicroBlaze Implementation
+## Required Functionality (PicoBlaze)

+- Demonstrate the ability to echo a character that is sent using UART (i.e., you recieve the character with `uart_rx` and sned back the same character through `uart_tx`).
+Do this using the provided Xilinx UART modules.  **DO THIS FIRST**
+- Demonstrate the ability to handle the `swt` command
+- Demonstrate the ability to handle the `led` command

+## Required Functionality (MicroBlaze)

 With MicroBlaze, recreate the same functionality as in the first part of this lab.
-However, you must also add a vga command that allows the user to specify the background color to send to the VGA monitor.

 _Note_: Never connect any of your ports to the `GCLK` signal.
 Or you will get a PAR error and your design will not work correctly.

+## A Functionality (MicroBlaze)

+Add a `vga` command that allows the user to specify the background color to send to the VGA monitor.

 ## Lab Hints